-These are some of the pointers to the final chapter, it shall also trace the role of the art critics and writers, further issues related to the distinction as to the categorisation as to what is global, local or regional art.
+The third chapter shall also trace the role of the art critics and writers, further issues related to the distinction as to the categorisation as to what is global, local or regional art.
 Even as metrocentricism runs parallel with globalisation the need to understand the projection of the regional, local and the glocal through works of art is required.
 For the same works of art critics, curators, art historians and art writers shall be referred.
-To name a few - Arjun Appadurai, Noel Caroll, Tyler Cohen, Geeta Kapur, Anna Everett, James Elkins, and other scholar who have contributed to the field.
+To name a few - Arjun Appadurai, Noel Caroll, Geeta Kapur, Anna Everett, James Elkins, and other scholars who have contributed to the field.

 Conclusively The need is not to define what does global art mean, as the very phenomenon of globalisation is undefinable.
-Therefore the need is to understand and identify the processes and relevance to build on, given which the concept of global art itself looks like a fluid entity changing connotations as and when required.
-Therefore the focus should be on understanding that importance of this project as an attempt at tracing and analysing the works of art as an outcome of the process and the manner in which the artists have been adapting, changing and addressing of the lived, contemporary actuality of the post-liberal, globalised world.
+Therefore, the need is to understand and identify the processes and relevance to build on, given which the concept of global art itself looks like a fluid entity, with changing connotations.
+With respect to the art market, we shall trace the changing character and the rise of the new players.
+The new process of movement and exhibition, shall deal with the notions related to the politics of projections and the subsequent identity creation.
+With this the notion of viewership, and of reading the works of art shall be dealt with in detail.
+And, with respect to the artists, the works of art shall be read as entities addressing the lived, contemporary actuality, and also of locating the contemporary Indian practices and works of art within the larger post-liberal, globalised world.